 The fire red hues of the changing leaves, the orange pumpkins and the blooming beauties such as the fall favorite, mums, fill me with inspiration.
 Suddenly I want to make pumpkin flavored treats like pumpkin pie ice cream and pumpkin bread.
 Or fill a large stockpot with a bunch of apples to make a big batch of homemade applesauce.

 If you’re anything like me, you enjoy making stuff with your hands, like homemade soap.
 But you also want to use natural, chemical-free ingredients in your body care products.
 This year, I have found myself creating things themed around the season.
-For instance, this sweet autumn spice soap recipe combines all of my favorite scents of fall – cinnamon, clove and orange.
+For instance, this sweet autumn spice melt and pour soap recipe combines all of my favorite scents of fall – cinnamon, clove and orange.

 This homemade soap recipe also includes oatmeal.
 Did you know oats are not only a good exfoliant for your skin but they are also a great natural ingredient to soothe dry, irritated areas on your body?
 All of my soaps recipes include goat’s milk soap as the base.
 This is primarily due to its nourishing, moisturizing qualities.
 Cinnamon and clove essential oils were added for their warm spice qualities but they also have a number of great benefits on the body.